Preventative Medicine

 Let’s start the discussion today about how to keep you healthy!

-If you are due or overdue for your cervical screening (Pap) test, we will be reaching out to your soon to schedule these appointments or you may contact us to schedule them.
-Currently, screening is recommended every 3 years for women who have been sexually active.
-The current guideline is to start at age 21, but will soon be updated to start at age 25.
+If you are due or overdue for your cervical screening (HPV/Pap) you should contact us to schedule an appointment..
+Currently, screening was recommended every 3 years for women who had been sexually active.
+The current guideline is to start at age 25, and now includes HPV screening which will allow us to screen only every 5 years.
+If you are 3 years or more since your last pap you should screen now.
 Screening should continue until age 70 under specific guidelines.
 Speak to your doctor if you are between 21-25 years of age.
 Cancer Care Ontario Screening for Cervical Cancer

-The Fecal Immunochemical Test (FIT) kits through ColonCancerCheck have resumed.
+The Fecal Immunochemical Test (FIT) kits are mailed to you through ColonCancerCheck.
 Please contact the office if you are due for this test and we will arrange to have one mailed to you.
 People aged 50-74 with no family history of colon cancer in a first degree relative should consider doing this test every 2 years.
 If you have a family history of colon cancer, speak to your doctor about what screening tests are best for you.
 Cancer Care Ontario Screening for Colorectal Cancer

 Immunizations

-We are currently providing routine immunizations for adults and babies/children.
+We providin routine immunizations for adults and babies/children.
 If you are due for an immunization, please contact the office to schedule it.

-There is currently no COVID-19 vaccine nor antibody test that is widely available through our office.
-Please check back for updates.
+There are no COVID-19 vaccine available through our office.

 Bone Density Tests

-Bone Density testing has resumed.
+Bone Density testing is generally targeted to adults 65 years of age or older..
 Please contact the office if you are due for this test.

 Please note that routine periodic health visits are done as in person visits.
 Contact us if you are behind with any type of screening.